 helping clients to build better relationships with others

 working with medical staff to help diagnose mental or emotional disorders and identify problems

 assisting with a variety of projects, perhaps in collaboration with other organisations or charities.

 As a dramatherapist with the NHS on the Agenda for Change salary scale, you would start on Band 6, £35,522 to £43,286 a year.
 Senior dramatherapists are on Band 7, £43,422 to £50,506 a year.

 Outside the NHS your income would vary according to whether you were freelance or employed.

-- You require an approved postgraduate programme in dramatherapy recognised by the British Association of Dramatherapists (BADth).
+You require an approved postgraduate (SCQF Level 11) programme in dramatherapy recognised by the British Association of Dramatherapists (BADth).

-- For entry to these Master degrees you need a degree, preferably in a relevant subject such as drama, psychology or a health related subject.
+For entry to the Masters degree you need a degree, preferably in a relevant subject such as drama, psychology or a health related subject.

 This is a small but growing profession.
 Most dramatherapists work in the NHS but some work for local authority social work departments or voluntary organisations.
 Work is often based around temporary projects and fixed-term contracts.
 Other dramatherapists are freelance and are paid fees rather than a regular salary.

 warm, friendly and empathetic